rsprouse/pglex/README.md

 ES domain in the AWS Management Console.
 Use the hostname without the protocol (https://).

 You can deploy multiple versions of the API using stages.
-In our example there are two stages for development and production versions of the API.
+In our `config.json` there are two stages for development and production versions of the API.
 The `api_gateway_stage` value is a string that is appended to the AWS hostname as part of the URL.
 Any environment variables that should have specific values per-stage can be defined here instead of in the top-level `enrvironment_variables` container.
 The `cors_domain` variable should be set to the hostname of the server where your application that uses the API is located.
-For example, if your online dictionary is at http://linguistics.berkeley.edu/~karuk, then `linguistics.berkeley.edu` is an appropriate value.
+For example, if your online dictionary is at http://linguistics.berkeley.edu/~karuk, then `linguistics.berkeley.edu` is the value you would use for `cors_domain`.

 Because the `.chalice` directory is named with a leading '.' your operating system might treat it as hidden and make it difficult for you to find it.